Title

 Whipped Peter

-News of the Turner rampage shocks whites in the North as well as the South, and sets off predictable ripple effects.
+News of the Turner rampage shocks Whites in the North as well as the South, and sets off predictable ripple effects.

 Nat Turner himself is flayed, beheaded, quartered and ultimately skinned to make “memento purses,” which show up years later in estate sales.

-State governments across the South also react with laws prohibiting all blacks from being taught how to read or write, and banning religious meetings unless conducted with a white minister present.
+State governments across the South also react with laws prohibiting all Blacks from being taught how to read or write, and banning religious meetings unless conducted with a white minister present.

-In the North, the reactions are different, but no less devastating to the aspirations of the small band of free blacks seeking equality.
+In the North, the reactions are different, but no less devastating to the aspirations of the small band of Free Blacks seeking equality.

 Surely the atrocity in Jerusalem, Virginia, must cause these abolitionists to back off from their call for emancipation.
 Or so the vast majority of Americans think.